English

 Progression Opportunities

 Studying English could be a student’s ticket to a career as an educator, writer, editor, journalist or any number of exciting occupations that rely on their use of the written and spoken word.
-The skills they will gain whilst studying English may apply in a wide range of education, business, and professional settings.
+The skills they will gain whilst studying English may apply in a wide range of education, business, and professional settings and are highly regarded for most pathways.